Why Every Business Needs a Good Accounting System

 A business can choose from various accounting software systems, including Xero, MYOB, QuickBooks, Reckon, Sage One and Saasu.
 These accounting software are the most popular in Australia and perfect for small to medium size businesses.

-These computerised accounting systems requires a certain level of experience, so be sure your accountant had prior knowledge with these accounting tools.
-Some of these offer free-trials that will help you decide which one works best for your business.
-You can always upgrade if you need more features, customisations, and other functionalities that will stream line your business.
+These computerised accounting systems require a certain level of experience, so be sure your accountant had prior knowledge of these accounting tools.
+Some of these offer free trials that will help you decide which one works best for your business.
+You can always upgrade if you need more features and functionalities that will streamline your business.

-Often, management has little understanding of the suitability of accounting packages and as a result the business uses software installed at the recommendation of the company accountant.
-This can mean that while software is quite suitable for the requirements of the external advisor in preparation of the end of year financial statements and tax returns, it is inadequate for the broader requirements of the company itself.
+Often, management has little understanding of the suitability of accounting packages and as a result, the business uses software installed at the recommendation of the company accountant.
+This can mean that while the software is quite suitable for the requirements of the external advisor in the preparation of the end-of-year financial statements and tax returns, it is inadequate for the broader requirements of the company itself.

 In addition to the input into the accounting software, processes need to be developed from the very commencement of a transaction to its conclusion.
 For example, a purchase transaction not only has the invoice and payment as its components but also a purchase order, delivery docket, monthly statement and reconciliation, payment requisition and approval documentation.